Caktusuki/Caktusuki/README.md

 # Hey 👋 I'm Viky

-i like cats 🐱, coding, and making games
+I like cats 🐱, coding, and making games.
-i listen to music 🎧 and build random projects when i feel like it
+I listen to music 🎧 and build random projects when I feel like it.

-if you’re up for something just text me on insta or send a mail
+If you’re up for something, text me on Instagram or send a mail.
-i might not see it immediately but i’ll reply for sure
+I might not see it immediately, but I’ll reply for sure.

 ---